Complete a 3 Question Survey and Earn a re:Post Badge

 How do I troubleshoot Lambda function invocation timeout errors?

-My AWS Lambda function is timing out intermittently, even though I haven't deployed any code changes.
-How do I troubleshoot and prevent Lambda function invocation timeout issues?
+My AWS Lambda function timed out intermittently even though I haven't deployed any code changes.

 Resolution

 Lambda functions can time out for a variety of reasons.
-To troubleshoot Lambda function timeouts, first determine what's causing the issue by using one of the AWS services and features listed in this article.
+To troubleshoot Lambda function timeouts, first determine what caused the issue.
 Then, remediate the problem based on your use case.

-Retrieve the request IDs of any timed-out invocations by searching the function's Amazon CloudWatch log group for the phrase Task timed out.
+To retrieve the request IDs of any timed-out invocations, search the function's Amazon CloudWatch log group for the phrase Task timed out.
 Then, use the request IDs of the associated timed-out invocations to retrieve the full logs for each invocation timeout.

 For instructions, see How do I determine if my Lambda function is timing out?